daveta/analytics/telemetry_enhancements/TelemetryEnhancements.md

 var client = new LuisRecognizer(luisApp, luisOptions, ... telemetryClient);
 ```
 #### Adding properties
-If the developer decides to add additional properties, the TelemetryLuisClientHandler class can be derived.
+If the developer decides to add additional properties, the `LuisRecognizer` class can be derived.
 For example, if the developer would like to add the property "MyImportantProperty" to the `LuisResult` event.  `LuisResult` is logged when a LUIS prediction call is performed.
 Adding the additional property can be accomplished in the following way:
 ```csharp
 class MyLuisRecognizer : LuisRecognizer
 {